 Be careful, be watchful and be wary.
 Touts can be shrewd, slick and sharp.
 After all, they have been perfecting this particular craft for decades and you as a first timer, are the perfect target.
 You need to be wide awake here.
 When confronted with situations such as these, simply smile politely and then just walk away.

 Simple as it may seem, I know it's not always easy.
 You need to learn and learn fast otherwise the alternative is to get ripped off.
 Something that will happen at least once on your trip.
-I'm getting better at avoiding the suspicious behavior of touts now.
+I'm getting better at avoiding the suspicious behaviour of touts now.
 And it's often said that practice makes for perfection, so it's better to avoid these confrontations.
 Rather than that, go your own way.